Remy Gardner

 Remy Christopher Gardner (born 24 February 1998) is an Australian motorcycle racer, best known for winning the 2021 Moto2 World Championship with Red Bull KTM Ajo.
 He is the son of 1987 premier class world champion, Wayne Gardner.

 Career

 Moto3 World Championship

 Gardner made his first three appearances in the Moto3 World Championship in 2014, twice as replacement for injured riders and once as a wild card entry, scoring one point in Malaysia.

-In 2015 he was signed as a full-time rider for the Mahindra-equipped CIP team, riding next to Tatsuki Suzuki.
+In 2015, Gardner was signed as a full-time rider for the Mahindra-equipped CIP team, riding next to Tatsuki Suzuki.
 Gardner achieved his best result, his only point scoring finish of the year, in his home GP at Phillip Island with a 10th place finish.

 Moto2 World Championship

 Tasca Racing Scuderia Moto2 (2016)

 For 2016, Gardner was due to compete in the Moto2 class with AGP Racing aboard a Suter alongside Federico Fuligni, but the team withdrew from the championship.
 He started the season in the Moto2 European Championship, winning a race in Barcelona, and mid-season made his debut in the Moto2 World Championship in Catalunya aboard Tasca Racing's Kalex as the substitute for Alessandro Tonucci.
 Gardner scored his first point in the class in his first race, and was kept for the remainder of the season, as Tonucci had no points in 6 races.
 Gardner scored points in three races, collecting eight points in the season, and earning himself a full time ride for 2017.